-I know - we need those numbers to play the game.
-We must have player projections and we need to convert them into dollar values or ranking positions.
-We need to build budgets and roster plans, and set statistical targets based on all this data.
+I know-we need those numbers to play the game.
+We must have player projections, which we need to convert into dollar values or rankings.
+Based on all this data, we need to build budgets and roster plans and set statistical targets.
 That is what we've always "needed."
-But no matter how exhaustive a job we do in assembling our draft prep materials, the numbers we use to plan out our rosters are always wrong.
+But no matter how exhaustively we assemble our draft prep materials, the numbers we use to plan out our rosters are always wrong.

 Check it out yourself.
 Look back at last season's projections on even the stable players.
-They never hit exactly the projected number, and often it's not even close.
-A player like Mike Trout, who has been on the top of the leader board for most of the past decade, has posted very different numbers each year.
+They never hit exactly the projected number, and often, it's not even close.
+A player like Freddie Freeman, who has been on the top of the leaderboard for most of the past decade, has posted very different numbers each year.
 Even with a range to work with, the final output is almost as likely to end up somewhere outside that range as inside it.

-Yes, no projection is going to be exact.
-But can't we expect that the overprojections and under-projections are going to even out across an entire roster?
+Yes, no projection will be exact.
+But can we not expect that the over- and underprojections will even out across an entire roster?